 Get rid of Zoom fatigue for good

 When was the last time you took a look at the way you conducted team meetings?
 If the answer is “never,” you’re not alone.
 Analyzing meeting systems are not always on every leader’s agenda.
 However, with the amount of data and research that’s available on meetings and productivity, it should be.
+What are some effective meeting guidelines that will energize your team?
 One study showed that pointless meetings are costing U.S. companies approximately $399 billion a year.
 This jarring figure is fueling more companies to host fewer meetings that are action-oriented as opposed to more meetings filled with fluff.

 Additionally, the channels of which most meetings are conducted have shifted entirely over the last year.
 Offices around the world went from in-person interaction to quickly learning how to adapt and fully operate in a virtual setting.
 Many companies are leveraging Zoom, a seemingly harmless tool that facilitates meeting needs.
 Unfortunately, many of these virtual meetings are conducted the same as if they were in-person.
 Only, virtual is not the same.
 Research has proven that processing an overwhelming number of social cues from a grid of individuals through a screen can be physically draining.
 This mental burnout may even lead to us turning off our cameras in an attempt to self-preserve.